wh-alice/mig_visualstudio/vs/code-quality/ca1023--indexers-should-not-be-multidimensional.md

 ---
-title: "CA1023: Indexers should not be multidimensional" ms.custom: ""
+title: "CA1023: Indexers should not be multidimensional | testtitle" ms.custom: ""
 ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"